-Shopify Automated Reporting: Build a Self-Updating Sales Dashboard
+Build a Self-Updating Shopify Analytics Dashboard with Python

-Build a self-updating Shopify dashboard that tracks sales, inventory levels, and customer metrics automatically — with scheduled data pulls, trend comparisons, and alert thresholds.
+Build a self-updating Shopify analytics dashboard that tracks sales, inventory levels, and customer metrics — scheduled data pulls, trend comparisons, and alert thresholds, all automated.

 Most Shopify dashboards are not this.
 They are spreadsheets someone updates weekly.
 They show yesterday’s data at best.
 Inventory alerts arrive after stockouts, not before them.